turbot/steampipe-plugin-supabase/docs/index.md

 # Supabase + Steampipe

-Supabase is an open-source alternative to Firebase, which is a mobile and web application development platform.
-Supabase provides a suite of tools and services that help developers build applications with backend functionalities.

 [Supabase](https://supabase.com) is an open-source alternative to Firebase, provides a suite of tools and services that help developers build applications with backend functionalities.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.